radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 The currently logged in user must have permissions to [access the Classic Control Panel](#permissions).

-For more details, see [Configuration Required in Classic Control Panel](#switch-to-classic-control-panel)
+For more details, see [Configuration Changes that Require Classic Control Panel](#switch-to-classic-control-panel)

 ## Authentication